 Join us in San Francisco to explore the nature of how we think!

 Press registration is now open for the Cognitive Neuroscience Society annual conference, April 23-26, 2022, in San Francisco, CA, at the Hyatt Regency.
 Get great story ideas and connect with hundreds of neuroscientists, presenting some of the latest research on memory, language, aging, mental health, and learning.

 Please read our credential policy and email Lisa Munoz at email@example.com to register.

 Highlights will include:

-- Hundreds of posters and 50 talks covering the latest neuroscience research on brain health and disease, visual rehabilitation, neonatal development, memory, perception, and more.
+- More than 1,000 posters and 50 talks covering the latest neuroscience research on memory, attention, decision-making, language, music, and more.

 To qualify as a member of the press, please be prepared to share press credentials in the form of one of the following: a business card from a news media outlet, a membership card for a journalistic professional society (e.g. NASW), letter from an editor of a news media outlet to show that you are on assignment, or recent clips related to neuroscience.
 Read our full credential policy.

 For all media inquiries, please contact: